nescalante/dom-svg-loader/Readme.md

 DOM SVG Loader is a library inteded for web applications that runs both in a Node server and in the client (A.K.A.
 Isomorphic or Universal web apps).
 It provides a hook to handle `.svg` files in the node server, and then a webpack loader to handle them in the client.
 It provides a function to render the `svg`s under a `<defs>` tag, so `svg`s appears once in the final HTML and then portions of your application requiring them will just use the `use` tag and will point to the required `svg`.

+DOM SVG Loader uses [SVGO](https://github.com/svg/svgo) to compress your `svg`s so final HTML being rendered will be fully optimized.

 ## Install

 ```